Loading...

 For agricultural and waste facility monitoring, position monitoring stations at facility boundaries under the prevailing and secondary wind directions.
 Where sensitive receptors (residential areas, schools, hospitals) are nearby, additional stations can provide receptor-oriented monitoring data.

-The compact, low-power design makes the ammonia sensor well-suited for solar-powered remote installations, where the sub-50 mW power consumption and two-year operational life minimise both energy requirements and site visits.
+The compact 25-gram module with low-power design makes the ammonia sensor well-suited for solar-powered remote installations, where the sub-50 mW power consumption minimises energy requirements.

 The NH3 sensor and VOC sensor (SB4292) use the M8 connector interface, while the electrochemical gas sensors (NO2, SO2, O3, CO, H2S, NO) use the standard Sensorbee sensor port.
 Both interface types are supported on the Air Pro 2 and Air Lite platforms.